 At the same time, many of the inventions and disruptive innovations that have introduced lasting changes in the world emanated from family businesses (see, for instance, many “Hidden Champion” firms, many of which are family owned and managed), demonstrating that they can successfully overcome these challenges and even become important disruptors to other organizations.
 This makes them ideal subjects to explore this year’s SMS conference theme from different angles and perspectives.

 This SMS Conference Extension is a continuation of the previous five SMS Family Business Extensions held at Kennesaw State University (USA) in 2013, IESE Business School (Spain) in 2014, Colorado Springs (USA) in 2015, EDHEC Business School in Paris (France) in 2018, and University of St. Thomas (USA) in 2019.
-Like in previous years, the 2020 Family Business Extension will bring together a panel of leading strategy scholars, prominent family business researchers interested in strategy’s applications to family firms, and practitioners who work in and with family businesses.
+Like in previous years, the 2020 Family Business Extension will bring together leading strategy scholars, prominent family business researchers interested in strategy’s applications to family firms, and practitioners who work in and with family businesses.

 This 2020 Family Business Extension pursues three main objectives: First, to discuss and develop topical and future research avenues at the intersection of strategic management and family business – in particular as they pertain to strategies in dealing with disruption and uncertainty.
 Second, to promote the exchange of ideas, methodologies and experiences to broaden participants’ understanding of family business research opportunities.
 Third, to connect research with practice through meaningful conversations between practitioners and business stakeholders interested in sharing knowledge and best practices to overcome current family business challenges.